Pain center in Manchester, New Hampshire

 Chronic pain requires a comprehensive approach so you can find relief and start to feel like yourself again.

 At Catholic Medical Center, we understand that pain can affect every aspect of your life.
-To help you find a lifestyle free from discomfort, we explore a range of treatment options that incorporate many different resources.
+To help you find a lifestyle free from discomfort, we explore a range of treatment options, incorporating the many resources available to us.

 Pain and pain-related conditions we help manage

-Our goal is to work with you to precisely diagnose and treat the underlying causes of your chronic pain.
+Our goal is to precisely diagnose and treat the underlying causes of your chronic pain.
 Our pain specialists work to find the right treatment for many common types of pain, including:

 • Back and lower extremity pain